Mkhize975/Mkhize975/README.md

-# 👋 Hello!
+# 👋 Welcome to my world!
 I'm Anshad Mkhize
 🚀 Ambitious | 💼 Future Business Tycoon | 💻 Developer in the Making

 Welcome to my GitHub!
 I'm a driven first-year student at Rosebank College, majoring in Software Development .
 I’m laying the foundation for a legacy of **prosperity**, **success**, and **opportunity**.